18F/before-you-ship/_pages/ato.md

 * The kinds of information you store (e.g. [personally identifiable information](../security/pii/))

 The 18F Infrastructure team will make this determination – please [open a new issue](https://github.com/18F/Infrastructure/issues/new?title=ATO+re-authorization+for+%3Cproject%3E?) if you think you have made a change that may require a new ATO.
 Even if you're not sure, doesn't hurt to ask!

+To renew your ATO, go through [the checklist](checklist/), updating any existing materials.